General Info | Day-to-day

 Professor: Zajj Daugherty

-Book: Abstract Algebra by Dummit and Foote, Third edition (available at Wheelock Books).
+Book: Introduction to Graph Theory by Douglas B. West, Second edition (available at Wheelock Books).

 Weekly homework assignments can be found here: Homework and schedule

 In addition to homework, there will be one midterm and one final exam.
 We will also have occasional quizzes.

 30% - midterm

 40% - final

 On the exams and quizzes, you will work individually, guided by the Dartmouth Academic Honor Principle.
 On the daily homework exercises, you are encouraged to work collaboratively, but your write-ups should be your own.
 Collaboration does not include copying someone else's work--a clear violation of the Honor Principle.
 Use all the resources available to you, including the insights of your classmates and Prof. Daugherty.
 When it comes to writing up the homework, you should do this by yourself without outside assistance.

 I encourage students with disabilities, including "invisible" disabilities like chronic diseases and learning disabilities, to discuss with us any appropriate accommodations that might be helpful.
 Let me know asap, certainly in first 2 weeks.
 Also stop by the Academic Skills Center in 301 Collis to register for support services, or call ext.
 6-2014.